Finance (FIN)

 FIN 4315.
 Financial Modeling and Equity Analysis.

 This course reviews and extends students’ ability to perform financial statement analysis and forecasting.
-The focus of the course will be on producing objective, high-quality company valuation research.
-Students will choose and defend inputs for quantitative analysis; they will also discover and illustrate the importance of qualitative factors in firm value and performance.
+The course focuses on producing objective company valuation research through the application of quantitative and qualitative analytical methods.
+Students select and justify inputs for financial models, analyze historical and projected financial data, and examine how firm-specific and external factors influence value and performance.
+Emphasis is placed on integrating financial modeling techniques with valuation frameworks to support systematic analysis of publicly traded companies.
 Prerequisites: FIN 3313 and FIN 3316 both with grades of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter